Search models, users, collections, and posts

 I haven't been to keen on the card shufflers available commercially, and feel most of the ones designed for 3d printing don't really elevate themselves to a consumer level product.
 Thus, this card shuffler was born.
 I wanted something stylistic, and not just functional.
 Inspired by old printing presses, with those cast iron frames.
 Although, it looks a bit like a boiler too, I'd say.

 Sized for standard playing cards.
 (64x89mm + plus sleeves, or there abouts, is the max size card it'll shuffle).
-I sized it to be able to shuffle a full skip-bo deck, which is 160 cards.
+I sized the standard version to be able to shuffle a full skip-bo deck, which is 160 cards.
 It can do about 80 sleeved cards, in testing.
-Might have to make an extra tall version for bigger decks and big sleeved decks!
+The tall version can accommodate about 120 sleeved cards, 140 is about the maximum it can handle.

 It's been running smoothly for me, especially since upgrading to O-rings.
 The grip on them is much better than the original TPU rollers.
 There are occasional jams that happen, when the cards don't fall right.
 I think as long as you aren't going too slow and keep a good pace, usually it's fine.
 Sometimes it helps to shift the whole thing back and fort slightly to shake the cards loose and get them to settle.